halszkaraptor/imperialism-remake/main/readme.txt

 * 2. Getting Started

-  A Java Runtime Environment version 7 (or later) is required (Oracle JRE, OpenJDK).
+  A Java Runtime Environment version 7 (or later) is required (Oracle JRE, OpenJDK)!

   All OS: Start with    java -jar imperialism-remake.jar